mariomlz99/MineInsight/README.md

 Each ID corresponds to an object, and the **full ID description** can be found in the YAML file:
 [`targets_list.yaml`](target_location_ros2_bags/tracks_targets_list/targets_list.yaml)

-## 🔹Target location using ROS 2 Bags:
+## Target location using ROS 2 Bags:
 The code inside [`target_location_ros2_bags`](target_location_ros2_bags) allows you to localize targets in images by reprojecting 3D point cloud data onto image frames.
 It supports RGB, SWIR, and LWIR cameras, automatically handling bounding boxes, timestamps, and target labeling.